by Sally J.

 each kit comes bundled with more than 12 hours of

 instructional how-to help burned onto CD so you can listen to it at whatever time suits your schedule best.
 Click here to learn all the details about what's included in the Family Archivist Survival Kit ($146 plus S&H)

 Sally Jacobs, The Practical Archivist is on a mission to save your family photographs from an untimely death.
 She has a Master's in Library Science with a Specialization in Archives Management and has worked on collections housed at the Library of Congress and the Wisconsin Historical Society, among others.
 You'll find plenty of free advice on things like organizing photos and preserving heirlooms on her website, practicalarchivist.com and her Practical Archivist Facebook page.

 Like this angry rant?
-Click here to read another one of mine about how SO MANY bad photo products are labeled "archival" (yeah, this topic really angries up m'blood)
+Click here to read the one where I get mad about how SO MANY bad photo products are labeled "archival"